 All this suggests that today's older Americans hold much more punitive attitudes than do younger Americans, and that this pattern is primarily due to differences between birth cohorts, rather than inherent or persistent differences between older and younger individuals.
-This means that, barring unexpected changes - such as a new crime wave - the voting public is likely to grow increasingly reform-oriented in the coming years.
+This means that, barring unexpected changes-such as a new crime wave-the voting public is likely to grow increasingly reform-oriented in the coming years.
 And the fact that today's younger Americans are much more reform-oriented than their older counterparts provides reason to believe that electoral input into criminal-justice policy is likely to produce reforms in the future, as the current cohort of young voters slowly replaces the current cohort of older voters.

 Age differences provide particular reason for hope of future reform given gaps in political participation by age.
 Higher levels of political participation and civic engagement among older Americans as compared to younger Americans are a basic fact of American politics.
-The political scientist Andrea Campbell has called senior citizens "the super-participators of American democracy."
-Many studies have shown that age itself, rather than birth cohort, influences the
+The political scientist Andrea Campbell has called senior citizens "the super-participators of American democracy.
+Many studies have shown that age itself, rather than birth cohort, influences the likelihood of electoral participation.
+As a less-punitive young people age, we can expect them to participate in politics at ever-increasing rates-with implications for criminal-justice policy.

-161. Research has found a strong relationship of this sort by exploiting the random rollout of digital television in Italy.
-See Nicola Mastrorocco & Luigi Minale, News Media and Crime Perceptions: Evidence from a Natural Experiment, 165 J. PUB.
-ECON.
-230 (2018).
-In the United States, experimental evidence shows that exposing television viewers to a racialized crime story increases support for punitive approaches to crime among white viewers.
-See Franklin D. Gilliam, Jr. & Shanto Iyengar, Prime Suspects: The Influence of Local Television News on the Viewing Public, 44 AM.
+- experimental evidence shows that exposing television viewers to a racialized crime story increases support for punitive approaches to crime among white viewers.
+See Franklin D. Gilliam, Jr. & Shanto Iyengar, Prime Suspects: The Influence of Local Television News on the Viewing Public, 44 Am.
 J. POL.
 SCI.
-560 (2000).

-162. Age differences in participation have been an object of study for decades.
+560 (2000). - 162.
+Age differences in participation have been an object of study for decades.
 See, e.g., KAY LEH-MAN SCHLOZMAN, SIDNEY VERBA & HENRY E. BRADY, THE UNHEAVENLY CHORUS: UNEQUAL POLITICAL VOICE AND THE BROKEN PROMISE OF AMERICAN DEMOCRACY (2012); Norval D. Glenn & Michael Grimes, Aging, Voting, and Political Interest, 33 AM.
-SOC.
-REV. 563 (1968); John M. Strate et al., Life Span Civic Development and Voting Participation, 83 AM.
+Soc.
+Rev. 563 (1968); John M. Strate et al., Life Span Civic Development and Voting Participation, 83 AM.
 POL.
 SCI.
-REV. 443 (1989); Richard J. Timpone, Structure, Behavior, and Voter Turnout in the United States, 92 AM.
+Rev. 443 (1989); Richard J. Timpone, Structure, Behavior, and Voter Turnout in the United States, 92 AM.
 POL.
 SCI.
-REV. 145 (1998).

-163. ANDREA LOUISE CAMPBELL, HOW POLICIES MAKE CITIZENS: SENIOR POLITICAL ACTIVISM AND THE AMERICAN WELFARE STATE 14 (2005).
+Rev. 145 (1998). - 163.
+ANDREA LOUISE CAMPBELL, HOW POLICIES MAKE CITIZENS: SENIOR POLITICAL ACTIVISM AND THE AMERICAN WELFARE STATE 14 (2005).
 Even in the 2008 presidential election, when turnout among young voters was historically high, voters over 65 were 54% more likely to turn out than those aged 18 to 24.
-See Priscilla Southwell, Young Voters After the 2008 Election: A Disappearing Act?, 9 J. POL. & L. 80, 80 (2016).
+See Priscilla Southwell, Young Voters After the 2008 Election: A Disappearing Act?, 9 J. Pol. & L. 80, 80 (2016). - 164.
+See, e.g., William Lyons & Robert Alexander, A Tale of Two Electorates: Generational Replacement and the Decline of Voting in Presidential Elections, 62 J. POL.
+1014 (2000) (finding that the generation born before 1932 participated at high rates overall, but that age is a very significant predictor of likelihood of participation for those born after 1932).